webplatform/docs/svg/elements/feComponentTransfer/index.md

 </feComponentTransfer>
 </syntaxhighlight>

-This time, since there are 4 input values to the "tableValues" array, the primitive divides the input color channel into 4 equal segments whose value ranges are:
+This time, since there are 4 input values to the "tableValues" array, the primitive divides the input color channel into 4 equal ranges whose start and end values are:

   0.00 ...
 0.25
   0.25 ...
 0.50